draclyr/arenshop/README.md

 <h2>ArenShop Template</h2>
-<p>💵store website based on ReactJS, Html, Css and With all coding principles and special features.</p>
+<p>💵A store website developed using ReactJS, HTML, and CSS, adhering to all coding principles and incorporating distinctive features for enhanced functionality.</p>

 ## Getting Started